Issues with Update Storage

 The following permissions are necessary:

 The root folder of the local content directory must have at least Read permissions for the Users security group and the NT Authority\Network Service account.
-For example, if the WSUS content directory is C:\Updates\WSUSContent, the Updates directory must have the correct permissions.
+In other words, if the WSUS content directory is C:\Updates\WSUSContent, the Updates directory must have the correct permissions.
 The BITS service will fail if these permissions are not set.

 The temporary ASP.NET directory (%windir%\Microsoft.NET\Framework\v2.0.50727\Temporary ASP.NET Files) must have Full Control permissions for the NT Authority\Network Service account.